uktrade/data-store-service/README.md

 - A variety of external sources that expose data via HTTP
 - CSV upload through a web interface

-stores it, and exposes it via a HAWK authenticated API that is used by
+stores it in an S3 bucket and PostgreSQL database, and exposes it via a HAWK authenticated API that is used by

 - A data-flow pipeline, DSSGenericPipeline, that ingests the data into the Data Workspace datasets database
 - External clients